chriskottom/chriskottom.com-legacy/source/_posts/2014-04-07-building-your-own-baseline-vagrant-box.markdown

 comments: true
 categories: [development, DevOps, Vagrant, Chef, 'Chef Solo', Berkshelf, example, tutorial]
 featured: 500
+description: A look at how to build and start using a customized virtual machine image for doing your own development with Vagrant using Chef and Berkshelf
 ---
 {% img no-border right /images/old_vagrant_logo.png Vagrant %}
 I've had a long-running open source crush on [Vagrant][1] - kind of like a fanboy from a distance.
 I've long fantasized about conjuring up a pristine development server on my local workstation, provisioning some software to put it into a production-like state, and having it start serving requests for my application.
 And even though I've worked on several projects where it would have been a great fit, I've never found the time to sit down and really dig into it until now.
 The work I'm planning for [BetterFBO][2] will probably require me to set up infrastructure components that are a bit outside my usual development stack, so it seems like now is the time to dive a little deeper into [Vagrant][1] and [Chef][3] in order to better manage the configuration and avoid installing these pieces directly on my workstation.